De Jong costs Barcelona two precious points - but disgusted Dutchman will learn from foolish red card | Goal.com

 Barcelona started to create chances, with Lionel Messi seeing a header and a free-kick saved, while Suarez’s clever effort struck the post.

-However, the Catalans levelled early in the second half when Jordi Alba provided his first assist of the season, with a nice cross to the near post, where Suarez finished coolly.
+The Catalans eventually levelled early in the second half, when Jordi Alba provided his first assist of the season with a nice cross to the near post, where Suarez finished coolly.

-Whatever Suarez lacks in his general game now – and his fiercer critics will tell you that is a lot – he still has a killer instinct.
+Whatever Suarez lacks in his all-round game now – and his fiercer critics will tell you that is a lot – he still has a killer instinct.

 He also remains capable of conjuring something out of nothing, as he underlined with a special piece of improvisation for the second goal by flicking the ball with the outside of his foot over the Espanyol defence and on to Vidal’s forehead.